Azure/azure-orbital-integration/aqua-processor/README.md

 ```
 ## Monitor RT-STPS
-You can use `logger` to write rt-stps logs to system log and the agent will automatically collect syslogs.
+You can use `logger` to write RT-STPS logs to system log and the agent will automatically collect syslogs.
 Syslogs will show up in the Log Analytics Workspace.
 Here is an example:

 ```